yuhlearn/vidncnn/README.md

 ## videnh

 Use AI to enhance videos.
 Enhances the quality of the video with Real-ESRGAN, doubles the frame rate with RIFE interpolation and allows for custom output frame size, among other things.
-It uses ncnn Vulcan implementations of Real-ESRGAN and RIFE to be more platform independent.
+It uses ncnn Vulkan implementations of Real-ESRGAN and RIFE to be more platform independent.

 **Requirements:**